twitter icon youtube icon instagram icon

 Partners: TEDC, Goodwill

-The federal funds will be used to help people living with HIV/AIDS through the Tulsa CARES social services organization.
-The grant will assist with costs associated with short term rent mortgage and utilities (STRMU) payments, permanent housing placements, support services and administrative costs.
+The federal funds were used to help people living with HIV/AIDS through the Tulsa CARES social services organization.
+The grant assisted with costs associated with short term rent mortgage and utilities (STRMU) payments, permanent housing placements, support services and administrative costs.

-The amounts allocated will be used for the City's internal funding, including convention and tourism facilities fund and general fund.
+The amounts allocated were used for the City's internal funding, including convention and tourism facilities fund and general fund.

 American Rescue Plan Act (ARPA)

-The City of Tulsa launched a grants program to award up to $6.5 million from COVID-19 relief funding to nonprofits in order to address the negative local effects of the pandemic.
+The City of Tulsa launched two grant processes to award reimbursable grants from COVID-19 relief funding to 501(c)(3) nonprofits in order to address the negative effects of the pandemic.